akharrou/sphinx-restructuredtext/docs/Paragraphs - rst,nts,ksa,2020-1109220619.rst

 Synopsis
 **********************************************************************

-You can write parargaphs by typing chunks of text separated by one or more blank lines, left-aligned to the same level of indentation.
+You can write parargaphs by typing chunks of text, separated by one or more blank lines, left-aligned to the same level of indentation.
+Also available are verse styled lines, called "line blocks".

-You also have verse like paragraph lines with line blocks.

 **********************************************************************
 Examples